artbels/mongo-table-admin/README.md

 alt="add rows" width="480" height="270" border="10" /></a>

 ### plans
-- [ ] build query in modal to save space
+- [+] build query in modal to save space
-- [ ] build simple query in modal (field == value)
-- [ ] display autosave status
+- [+] display autosave status
-- [ ] choose collection from list
+- [+] choose collection from list
-- [ ] show warning if too many documents in collection - choose how many to show or limit by query
+- [+] show warning if too many documents in collection - choose how many to show or limit by query
-- [ ] router - collection in url, type of view, simple filters
+- [+] router - collection in url, type of view, simple filters
+- [ ] set data type on save
+- [ ] upload data from json, csv, xls, xlsx and those zipped